 Want to know how to stain a small deck?
 Many first-time homeowners or young families will purchase a home with a smaller wooden deck that is in less-than-ideal condition.
-While it might not require a new deck or new lumber, that old deck needs something to bring it back to life.
+While it might not require replacement or new lumber, that old deck needs something to bring it back to life.
 That something is a good cleaning and a fresh coat of stain.
 Staining a small deck is a relatively easy DIY project that doesn’t cost much or take a long time.
 Mr. LongArm has the perfect products to get you started and make this task much easier.

 *A typical small starter deck is around 12 x 12 feet or smaller.

-- Choose a stain: Stains are largely water-based nowadays, they are more environmentally friendly and durable than oil-based stains.
+- Choose a stain.
+Stains are largely water-based nowadays, they are more environmentally friendly and durable than oil-based stains.
 A good rule of thumb to choose stain color/opacity is that the better the quality of wood (usually newer lumber) the more transparent the stain to show off the natural beauty of it.
 But you can also use a more solid stain if that looks best to you, ultimately it is a matter of personal preference.
 If you need more help check out this link from Family Handyman on how to choose a deck stain.

-- Check the forecast: Ideally you will need about 72 hours without any rain to allow time for the deck boards to be completely dry.
+- Check the forecast.
+Ideally you will need about 72 hours without any rain to allow time for the deck boards to be completely dry.

-- Clear off the deck: Remove everything from the deck.
+- Clear off the deck.
+Remove everything from the deck.
 Start out by sweeping all the dust and debris, a leaf blower might work best as it will get everything out of the cracks and crevices.

-- Wash the deck: Use deck wash that can be purchased from the nearest hardware store or make your own with recipes from tipnut.com.
+- Wash the deck.
+Use deck wash that can be purchased from the nearest hardware store or make your own with recipes from tipnut.com.
 This will help get rid of any dirt, mildew, sap, or algae growth that has built up on the deck boards.
 Mr. LongArm has the perfect way to apply and rinse off the deck wash, The Telewash Water-Fed Extension Pole and Very Stiff Flow-Thru Brush.
 This pole/brush combo has stiff bristles to apply the deck wash plus can hook up to the hose to spray water as you clean the boards, helping get rid of the more stubborn dirt/mildew spots.

-- Let the Deck Dry: Give the deck 24 hours to completely dry before moving on to apply stain.
+- Let the Deck Dry.
+Give the deck 24 hours to completely dry before moving on to apply stain.

-- Stain the Deck Boards: The Deck-O-Bag includes the Contour and the 7 Inch Stain Applicator, which perfectly fits most deck boards.
+- Stain the Deck Boards.
+The Deck-O-Bag includes the Contour and the 7 Inch Stain Applicator, which perfectly fits most deck boards.
 Apply the stain with the grain of the wood for less resistance and do so in one long, continuous stroke for the best results.
-Unlike when painting a house, you want to avoid going over the same spot multiple times, this could make for an uneven appearance to the stain.
+Unlike painting a house, you want to avoid going over the same spot multiple times, this could make for an uneven appearance to the stain.